Ditectrev/AWS-Certified-SysOps-Administrator-Associate-SOA-C02-Practice-Tests-Exams-Questions-Answers/README.md

 - [ ] Create a new Amazon Machine Image (AMI) that has a custom script configured to send logs to AWS CloudTrail.
 Update the launch template to use the new AMI.
 - [ ] Install the Amazon CloudWatch agent on the Amazon Machine Image (AMI) that is defined in the launch template.
 Configure the CloudWatch agent to back up the logs to ephemeral storage.

 ### A company has a critical serverless application that uses multiple AWS Lambda functions.
 Each Lambda function generates 1 GB of log data daily in tts own Amazon CloudWatch Logs log group.
-The company’s security team asks for a count of application errors, grouped by type, across all of the log groups.
+The company's security team asks for a count of application errors, grouped by type, across all of the log groups.
 What should a SysOps administrator do to meet this requirement?

 - [x] Perform a CloudWatch Logs Insights query that uses the stats command and count function.
 - [ ] Perform a CloudWatch Logs search that uses the groupby keyword and count function.
 - [ ] Perform an Amazon Athena query that uses the SELECT and GROUP BY keywords.
 - [ ] Perform an Amazon RDS query that uses the SELECT and GROUP BY keywords.

-### A company monitors its account activity using AWS CloudTrail. and is concerned that some log files are being tampered with after the logs have been delivered to the account’s Amazon S3 bucket.
+### A company monitors its account activity using AWS CloudTrail. and is concerned that some log files are being tampered with after the logs have been delivered to the account's Amazon S3 bucket.
 Moving forward, how can the SysOps administrator confirm that the log files have not been modified after being delivered to the S3 bucket?

 - [ ] Stream the CloudTrail logs to Amazon CloudWatch Logs to store logs at a secondary location.
 - [x] Enable log file integrity validation and use digest files to verify the hash value of the log file.